zmanian/gaia/spec.md

 type Param struct {
-	IssuedGlobalStakeShares  int64       // sum of all the validators bonded shares IssuedFeeShares          int64       // sum of all fee pool shares issued BondedTokenPool          int64       // reserve of all bonded tokens
+	IssuedGlobalStakeShares  int64       // sum of all the validators bonded shares IssuedFeeShares          int64       // sum of all fee pool shares issued BondedPool          int64       // reserve of all bonded tokens
 	FeePool                  coin.Coins   // fee pool for all the fee shares which have already been distributed FeePoolShares            int64       // total accumulated shares created for the fee pool FeeHoldings              coin.Coins   // collected fees waiting be added to the pool when assigned